Synthetify/synthetify-protocol/docs/docs/staking.md

 If everything went smoothly, you should see that:

 - Current Debt decreased by the amount you withdrew
-- Collaterial Ratio decreased
+- Collateral Ratio decreased
-- On the right of _Wihdraw_ button, there is a green tick and an informaton _Successfully withdrawn_
+- On the right of _Withdraw_ button, there is a green tick and an information _Successfully withdrawn_
 - In section _Owned tokens_ amount of SNY tokens increased by those you withdrew
 - On the down left of the site, you can see a green field _Successfully withdraw Collateral_.